Surfers test waves ahead of sport’s Olympic debut at Tokyo

 Surfing’s push to be included in the Olympics has a long history but got a big boost in 2014 when the IOC realized the need to add more youthful, vibrant sports to the Olympic program.

-A total of 26 sports applied for inclusion in the 2020 Games and in August of 2016, five new sports, including surfing , were added.
+A total of 26 sports applied for inclusion in the 2020 Games and in August of 2016, four new sports, including surfing , were added.
+The other new sports are karate, skateboarding and sport climbing.
+The combined events of baseball and softball are returning after being dropped after Beijing in 2008.

 The IOC has also approved the inclusion of surfing on the program for the 2024 Olympics in Paris.